 No previous experience is required, but it helps if you have worked with younger children before.
 Most classes are with children between 5 and 10 years old and are one-on-one classes, which last between twenty and thirty minutes.
 Hourly pay varies, but is usually between $10-$22 US dollars depending on experience and the company.

 Many companies offer bonuses for completing courses, student renewals and signing up new teachers, which is added one to the hourly, or half hourly, rate.
 This can boost your earnings substantially.
-Your remuneration also depends on how many hours, you get and it will start off slowly until you build your reputation.
+Your remuneration also depends on how many hours, you get and this will start off slowly until you build your reputation.

 Sign up for one of our upcoming TESOL courses.
 Places limited!